missionpinball/mpf-gmc/extras/show-creator/README.md

 Play the Scene in Godot.
 If you see a prompt that no main scene is defined, choose "Select Current".

 A window will appear with the animation rendering, and after it finishes a file browser window will appear with the show saved as a MPF YAML file.
 Copy this file to your MPF project's */shows* folder.

+## Using Groups to Filter

+You can put lights in groups and filter certain groups for certain animations.

+To add a light to a group, select the light node and in the *Node* panel (top right of the Godot Editor) select *Groups*, type in the name of the group, and press *Add*.

+You can also manage groups in bulk by clicking on the *Manage Groups* button.

+When you are ready to render your animation show, select the `MPFShowCreator` node and in the *Inspector* panel, add one or more group names (comma separated) to the *Light Groups* section.

+When the show renders, only lights that are in at least one of the listed groups will be included in the show.
+To include all lights, simply clear the text from the *Light Groups* property.